chompa111/saturnGL/README.md

 }
 ```

-> the method `buildPresentation()` will contain all your instructions to build the animation, and the method `setup()` to config preferences about de video codec, fps and so on
+> the method `buildPresentation()` will contain all your instructions to build the animation, and the method `setup()` those to config preferences about de video codec, fps and so on

 ## 2) First Animation